Assistant Professor; Undergraduate Supervisor

 Teaching and research areas

-Sustainable heritage conservation; modern and industrial heritage; urban parks and cultural landscapes; heritage policy and practices in Canada; urban housing and environmental histories; landscapes of water supply; heritage values and waste; building deterioration, deconstruction and re-use.
+Sustainable heritage conservation; modern and industrial heritage; urban parks and cultural landscapes; heritage policy and practices in Canada; urban housing and environmental histories; landscapes of water supply; heritage values and waste; building deterioration, deconstruction and re-use; climate change and cultural heritage management.
 See also below for more detail.